Backcountry Skiing at

 Downing Mountain Lodge

-Guests will enjoy amazing backcountry skiing on Forest Service lands adjacent to the Lodge, with 3,000 feet of mountain rising directly behind the Lodge.
+Guests will enjoy amazing backcountry skiing on Forest Service lands adjacent to the Lodge, with 3,000 vertical rising directly behind the Lodge.

 The bowls, faces, and glades of Downing Mountain are uphill and to the west, providing Forest Service access to the endless Selway-Bitterroot Wilderness.
 Ski runs vary from short, intermediate runs near the Lodge to 2,800-foot fall line runs off the summit ridge.
 For the adrenaline junkie, the terrain provides steep alpine bowls and faces; and, for those high-avalanche-danger days, there are plenty of moderate, north-facing glades.
 For the committed and dedicated ski tourer, there are a number of 3,500-3,750 foot peak to creek runs to test your endurance and long run love.